 If you are interested in joining this group, please contact quentin.eichbaum@vanderbilt.edu

-Kathryn Jacobsen – University of Richmond
+- Kathryn Jacobsen – University of Richmond, USA

-Revathi Ravi – Massachusetts General Hospital/HMS
+- Revathi Ravi – Massachusetts General Hospital/HMS, USA

 MEMBERS’ BIOSKETCHES AND INTERESTS IN GHH